Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 \subsection{Effects of exceptional points versus confining end-wall on chaos}

-We propose here that there is a deep analogy between exceptional points (EPs) in non-Hermitian photonics and the end-wall (hard-wall/IR brane) in holographic confining geometries.
-As the hard-wall imposes boundary conditions, the wavefunctions should vanish at $z=z_{IR}$, and this enforces a discrete spectrum of normal modes like hadron resonances.
+We proposed here that there could be an analogy between exceptional points in non-Hermitian photonics and the end-wall (hard-wall/IR brane) in holographic confining geometries.
+As the hard-wall imposes boundary conditions, the wavefunctions vanish at $z=z_{IR}$, and this enforces a discrete spectrum of normal modes like hadron resonances.
 The EP also enforces a coalescence condition in parameter space, which leads to lasing threshold selection and symmetry breaking.
-In the confining case, the obstruction that truncates the bulk geometry would force "level crowding" near the wall, and the nonlinear effects near the wall can induce chaotic behavior in classical string trajectories and in the quantum spectrum, leading to random matrix statistics.
+In the confining case, the obstruction that truncates the bulk geometry would force ``level crowding" near the wall, and the nonlinear effects near the wall can induce chaotic behavior in classical string trajectories and in the quantum spectrum, leading to random matrix statistics.
 In the EP case, the spectra reorganize drastically at EPs, phase rigidity breaks, modes hybridize, and level-spacing statistics can move toward chaotic, non-Hermitian random matrix behavior.
-Mathematically, in holography, the hard-wall condition turns the Sturm–Liouville operator into a non-self-adjoint operator when dissipation or complex dilaton backgrounds are included.
+Mathematically, in holography, the hard-wall condition turns the Sturm-Liouville operator into a non-self-adjoint operator when dissipation or complex dilaton backgrounds are included.
 In photonics, the non-Hermitian coupling matrix $\mathbb{M}$ is exactly such an operator, with an effective boundary in parameter space where solutions coalesce.
 So the EP in photonics plays the same role as the IR wall in AdS/QCD.
-It is actually a geometric/analytic boundary that reorganizes the spectrum and can act as a source of chaotic dynamics.
+It is actually a geometric boundary that reorganizes the spectrum and can act as a source of chaotic dynamics.

 In \cite{PhysRevE.52.4762}, it has been shown that if a regular Hamiltonian is perturbed by a term which produces chaos, the onset of chaos shifts toward larger values of the perturbation parameter if the unperturbed spectrum is degenerate.
 This point can also be seen using AdS/QCD and the onset of chaos there.